miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Provided shortcuts to skip most fighting and locked Skyeline vents.
 +Restored Sheriff conjuring Bat's Communion and added his sword too.
 +Made Ventrue enemies use disciplines and SWAT in armor not biteable.
++Added exits to Sheriff roof fight and made his sword easy to find.
 +Restored wolf-ending easter egg and a added timer to elevator bomb.
 +Added timed explosion and boss flag for LaCroix's Dominated bomber.
 +Restored Justicar and white SWATs, and cleaned up Nines at ending.